ingowald/pyQuiri/README.md

-# pyQuiry (as in "Daiquiri") - A Module for Fast Python Primitive Range/Proximity Queries
+# pyQuiry (as in "Daiquiri") - A Module for Python Primitive Range/Proximity/kNN/etc Queries

-This is a first test repo for a library that will do (reasonably) fast primitmive/proximity queries (such as k-nearest neighbors) in python.
+This is a first test repo for a library that will do (reasonably) fast primitive/proximity queries (such as k-nearest neighbors) in python.